NetLogo/intro-to-abm/updates.md

 Errors in later printings should be assumed to be present in earlier printings as well.

 ## Fourth printing
+### Chapter 2

+  - On page 87, Josh Epstein and Robert Axtell are listed as the authors of the book depicting the Sugarscape model.
+    The authors should be "Joshua M. Epstein and Robert Axtell".

 ### Chapter 5

 - On page 210, there code says “slow-down-car" with no inputs, should have the input car-ahead